rezamokaram/my-notes/cncf/helm/concepts.md

 ## Nindent

 To put spaces before value in new line, usage:

 ```yaml
 indentName: "  {{- .Chart.Name | nindent 4 -}}  "
 ```

 ## ToYaml

 this is a type conversion function.
-there is a lots of other type convertion funcs in [helm doc](https://helm.sh/docs/chart_template_guide/function_list/) for functions.
+there is a lots of other type conversion funcs in [helm doc](https://helm.sh/docs/chart_template_guide/function_list/) for functions.

 Convert list, slice, array, dict, or object to indented yaml, can be used to copy chunks of yaml from any source.